LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-ingestion.md

 This section describes how Tascomi Planning data gets ingested and refined in the data platform.
 The process relies on [Tascomi API](https://hackney-planning.tascomi.com/rest/v1/documentation.html?public_key=dd95bcd473f46a4325a4021d54500c7d#available-resources) and is composed of the following steps:

-- An initial full ingestion from Tascomi API (only once, happened thougout October 2021)
+- An initial full ingestion from Tascomi API (only once, happened in October 2021)
 - A daily call to the Tascomi API to get latest updated records (increment)
 - Parsing of the json data increment returned by the API
 - Refinement of the parsed data to recast all columns to the right data type